ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 ### Open
-Open challenges do not have a hard challenge rating assigned to them.
+Open challenges do not have a strict challenge rating assigned to them.
 Open challenges are used as gauges to see how successful a character is at an open-ended action with the Storyteller themselves determining how much information they receive as a result of the action.

 #### **OPEN CHALLENGE EXAMPLES**